Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 > This documentation is not finalized and may undergo significant rework.

-## Introduction
+## Introduction: A History of Transportation

+> @todo is 'history' the right word here (in title)?

+Transportation is essential to modern living.

+> @todo formulate these points into a cohesive intro
+- personal transportation
+  - expensive: vehicle cost, insurance, fuel, maintenance
+  - inefficient for most cases: sits in parking lot, high downtime, takes up space
+- public transportation
+  - improved space efficiency, only inactive after servce time is up
+  - typically improves cost efficiency if a ride plan is purchased
+  - fixed routes along centralized paths, no way to connect fringe locations
+  - strict timing means planning around transportation, rather than the other way around
+- taxi services
+  - resolves time efficiency by providing transportation-on-demand
+  - often expensive
+  - hard to break in to the market, monopolies/oligopolies form
+- user-owned manned fleets
+  - easier to enter market as a provider
+  - retain space and time efficiency of transportation service model
+  - suffer from lack of unified information system
+- ride hailing systems (Uber + Lyft + Waymo)
+  - retain space and time efficiency of transportation service model -
+- public-owned autonomous fleets

+Overall, review benefits of [Transportation as a Service](https://en.wikipedia.org/wiki/Transportation_as_a_Service) model, then transition into:

+> @todo the statement below require heavy citation of sources incidating increasing autonomous vehicle saturation of roads

+...
+Specifically, we worry that in transitioning from Uber and Lyft's user-owned but centrally-stewarded TaaS to a TaaS operated by autonomous fleets, public vehicle providers lose the ability to compete in the market.
+With a select few companies owning larger and larger percentages of vehicles on the road, this could result in an oligopoly.

+> @todo follownig par needs revision; succinct and unambiguous description of proposal

+However, a more ideal form of transportation system ownership may logically exist beyond today's current ride-hailing system, which would be able to seamlessly evolve into a publicly-owned autonomous fleet system.
+We propose a decentralized, public-stake ride-hailing and car ownership system.
+To understand the nuances of this proposed system, we must break down what today's ride-hailing services provide.

-In yesterday’s world there were individual taxi services that coordinated rides between riders and taxi drivers.
+~~In yesterday’s world there were individual taxi services that coordinated rides between riders and taxi drivers.
 In today’s world we have Uber and Lyft, who have fully automated ride coordination but as an unfortunate consequence own the entire marketplace.
-Though people are paying significantly less today than they were with yesterday’s slower taxi services, this oligopolization will allow Uber and Lyft to charge artificially high brokerage margins and not prioritize user satisfaction or new innovations.
+Though people are paying significantly less today than they were with yesterday’s slower taxi services, this oligopolization will allow Uber and Lyft to charge artificially high brokerage margins and not prioritize user satisfaction or new innovations.~~

+## Background: Services Supporting Transportation

+> @todo rephrase, but basically this

 To dissolve this oligopoly, it is necessary to understand the different parts to Uber and Lyft.
 The main services offered can be listed as follows:
 - Driver Identity checks and Vehicle Inspections.